 With Ben and Alex’s help, I also had much more time to communicate with retailers and buyers, as well as with customers.
-As I continued expanding to new retail accounts and gaining more customers—who had never met me at a booth, and who were new to natural deodorant—more questions and comments appeared on social media and Etsy at all hours.
+As I continued expanding to new retail accounts and gaining more customers—who’d never met me at a booth, and who were new to natural deodorant—more questions and comments appeared on social media and Etsy at all hours.
 “What does Bergamot + Lime smell like?”
 “How do you put it on?”
 “Are these available near me?”
 Questions like these, though valid and easy to answer, started requiring more and more of my time.
 Almost without realizing it, I’d become Schmidt’s one-woman customer support team.

+[needs heading]

 It was important to have my eye on these accounts as much as possible, not just to respond to customers, but also to keep track of potential opportunities.
 One day I noticed the owner of a company called Vegan Cuts commenting on an Instagram post saying she loved my deodorant.
 After corresponding with her through comments, I got her contact information and emailed.
 Vegan Cuts had an ecommerce site and box subscription program featuring vegan products.
-The owner offered to include Schmidt’s in one of its beauty boxes, which had about 1,000 subscribers.
-In tandem with the box offering, Vegan Cuts would also put Schmidt’s up for sale on its site and promote us to its 100,000 total subscribers.
+The owner offered to include Schmidt’s in one of its beauty boxes, which had about a thousand subscribers.
+In tandem with the box offering, Vegan Cuts would also put Schmidt’s up for sale on its site and promote us to its one hundred thousand total subscribers.
 It seemed like an amazing opportunity.
 But even though Schmidt’s was growing by leaps and bounds, I still wasn’t closely tracking finances.
 I knew the money coming in from retail accounts and markets was more than enough to cover supplies, plus Ben’s and Alex’s hourly rates, but I wasn’t paying myself any specific amount and still hadn’t begun to think about a formal budget for marketing, advertising, or unique opportunities such as this one.
-In an email to Mia, I proposed sending Vegan Cuts 1,000 jars of deodorant, as they’d suggested, but she was quick to discourage me, instead suggesting we offer “minis”—small, travel sized versions.
+In an email to Mia, I proposed sending Vegan Cuts a thousand jars of deodorant (at no cost), as they’d suggested.
+She was quick to discourage me, instead suggesting we offer “minis”—small, travel-sized versions.
 Mia wrote:

-I'm going to assume that your COGS [cost of goods sold] are around $2 to make a full-size deodorant.
-1,000 free full sized pieces would cost you $2,000 to GIVE AWAY.
-And also in giving a full sized product away to 1,000 subscribers, you essentially cancel the demand for 1,000 potential sales….
-The minis still allow 1,000 subscribers to try the product and STILL remain inclined to make a full size purchase.
+I'm going to assume that your COGS [cost of goods sold] are around two dollars to make a full-size deodorant.
+One thousand free full-size pieces would cost you $2,000 to GIVE AWAY.
+And also, in giving a full-size product away to one thousand subscribers, you essentially cancel the demand for one thousand potential sales . . .
+The minis still allow one thousand subscribers to try the product and STILL remain inclined to make a full-size purchase.

 She was right.
-I calculated how long I thought it would take to make enough deodorant and fill 1,000 mini jars, plus the cost of shipping, and felt comfortable green lighting the opportunity.
+I calculated how long I thought it would take to make enough deodorant and fill a thousand mini jars, plus the cost of shipping, and felt comfortable green lighting the opportunity.
 I was thrilled by my first major act of delegation and at how the team worked together strategically on the opportunity.
 There was no saying for sure what kind of sales would result, but the exposure—specifically among this target audience of vegan customers—seemed worth the investment.
 From the get-go, Schmidt’s had attracted a customer base of vegans who loved my safe, cruelty-free formula.
-In general, vegans were a particularly engaged, connected group, especially in Portland, and approval among this audience spread rapidly by word of mouth, and especially by YouTube influencers.
+In general, vegans were a particularly engaged, connected group (especially in Portland), and approval among this audience spread rapidly by word of mouth, especially by YouTube influencers.